eclipse-archived/ceylon-ide-intellij/README.md

 We have a [dedicated branch](https://github.com/ceylon/ceylon-ide-intellij/tree/141.x-compat) for older versions of IntelliJ (14/15) *and* the current version of Android Studio (1.5.1), which is based on IntelliJ 14.1.
 Please note that these older versions of the IntelliJ platform have slightly different APIs, which means a few things may not work as expected.
 In particular, they contain [a bug that is critical](https://youtrack.jetbrains.com/issue/IDEA-132606) to the correct loading of Ceylon classes, which has been fixed in IntelliJ 2016.1.
 We'll try to backport a fix on this branch for better user experience.

-We embed most of the raw Ceylon installation in the plugin, so you won't necessarily have to download Ceylon separately.
+We embed a full Ceylon distribution in the plugin, so you won't necessarily have to download Ceylon separately.
 You may need a local repository though.

 # Features